-Capital goods concept is most commonly used in macroeconomic terms where it is used in determining capital formation and production capacity.
+Capital goods concept is most commonly used in macroeconomic terms where it is used in determining the capital formation and production capacity.

 Capital goods can be said to be any goods that can be used for increased production.
 The most common capital goods are referred to as Plant, Property and Equipment.
-For purchasing capital goods the producer must make a considerable amount of investment.
-Therefore, purchase of a capital good is referred to as a capital expense in accountancy.
+For purchasing capital goods, the producer must make a considerable amount of investment.
+Therefore, the purchase of a capital good is referred to as a capital expense in accountancy.